 Brookfields Farm Shop is home to hundreds of homegrown pumpkins, and last year, their patch had almost doubled in size compared to previous visits.
 Their gourd hoard sees not just the classic orange pumpkins, but blue and white ones too!

 There’s also trailers of smaller pumpkins to choose from if you don’t fancy picking your own, with fresh local produce and artisanal products available in the farm shop, where pumpkins are sold by weight.
 Well behaved dogs on leads are also welcome.

 Postcode: CW3 9RE

-Whilst technically in Cheshire, Woore Farm is located just past Keele, and is one of the patches we visit each year for more than just pumpkins.
+In Cheshire, Woore Farm is located just past Keele, and is one of the patches we visit each year for more than just pumpkins.
 In summer, it’s the perfect place to go strawberry and raspberry picking, too.